straight to your inbox

 A common misconception about bootstrapping is that the business owner needs to cover everything out of pocket.
 That’s not true.
 Bootstrapping refers to an entrepreneur building a company from personal finances, but it also means that growth happens by using operating revenue.
 To bootstrap is to grow without giving up any equity.

-How can Ramp help you with alternative funding
+How Ramp can help you with alternative funding for small business

 Through our platform, businesses can access the working capital they need to grow their business faster, while having the finance automation tools at their disposal to manage it.
 We can even help you build your business credit.
 Here’s how: